 FIFA 20 Summer Heat is over, but what a campaign it was.
 To find some positivity in a season like to no other, it saw EA bin off the traditional FIFA 20 Futties promotion, and instead offer up a wealth of boosted cards both old and new, along with some other surprises – like a 91-rated Daniel James.
 How did it all work?
 Get your studs into our FIFA 20 Summer Heat guide to find out.

 FIFA 20 Summer Heat: what is it?

-FIFA 20 Summer Heat replaces FIFA 20 Futties, the traditional end-of-season blowout in EA’s footballing juggernaut.
-It’s doing so because most football seasons have only just kicked off again following a three-month break, brought about by the coronavirus pandemic.
-Hundreds of cards which were only available for a limited time have been reintroduced to packs, while new SBCs and objectives enable you to bolster your club with further boosted cards.
+FIFA 20 Summer Heat replaced FIFA 20 Futties, the traditional end-of-season blowout in EA’s footballing juggernaut.
+It did so because most football seasons restarted in the summer following a three-month break, brought about by the coronavirus pandemic.
+Hundreds of special cards were reintroduced to packs, while new SBCs and objectives enabled you to bolster your club with further boosted cards.
 Tanguy Ndombele (Tottenham Hotspur) and Ferland Mendy (Real Madrid) were the first two players made available in such a way.
 Daniel James (Manchester United) was released in similar fashion on 17 July.